-Firstly, you need to choose the right third party company to work with.
-Then, you’ll need to decide what features you want your solution to have and it needs to be designed.
-Next, your solution will require a series of tests to ensure it works the way you intended to, complies with regulations and is compatible with your host website - like Oracle.
+Firstly, you need to choose the right third-party company to work with.
+Next, you’ll need to design your solution and decide what features you want it to have.
+Once coded, your solution will require a series of tests to ensure it works in the way you intended, complies with regulations, and is compatible with your host website—such as Oracle.

-In conclusion, the point is that outsourced development work isn’t a “quick fix”.
+In conclusion, an important consideration is that outsourced development work isn’t a quick fix.

 Lack of Support